free5gc/free5gc/README.md

         5.0.0-23-generic
     ```

+You will not be able to run most of the tests in [Test](#test) section unless you deploy a UPF.

 2. Golang Version
     * As noted above, free5gc is built and tested with Go 1.14.4
     * To check the version of Go on your system, from a command prompt: